adobe/aem-core-wcm-components/README.md

 **The Sandbox represents a space where work-in-progress versions of the Core Components are developed.
 They provide _beta features_ and *should not be used in production*.
 When the components become stable, they will be promoted to new production-ready releases and moved out of sandbox.**

+## Contributing

+Contributions are welcome!
+Read the [Contributing Guide](CONTRIBUTING.md) for more information.

 ## Available Components

 * Page authoring components: